user39201/reproducible-research_homework/README.md

 B) To fit a linear model to the data, you can perform a log transformation on the data.
 For this reason, the equation for allometric law of dsDNA is transformed to log(V) = log(B) + alog(L).
 This can be fit to the linear model y = b + mx, and have a linear regression analysis performed upon it.

+C) After performing a log transformation and a linear regression analysis on the data, my calculated values were as follows:

+B = 1181.807 (log(B) = 7.0748, p_val = 2.28e-10 < 0.05)

+a = 1.5152 (p_val = 6.44e-10 < 0.05)

+The p value for the regression line was 6.438e-10 < 0.05

+All p values obtained were statistically significant.

 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.